tensorleap/leap-cli/pkg/tensorleapapi/docs/SampleSelectionParams.md

 ### NewSampleSelectionParams

-`func NewSampleSelectionParams(sessionRunId string, sampleIdentity SampleIdentity, fromDatasetSlice DataStateType, batchSize float64, numOfSamples float64, fromEpoch float64, ) *SampleSelectionParams`
+`func NewSampleSelectionParams(sessionRunId string, projectId string, sampleIdentity SampleIdentity, fromDatasetSlice DataStateType, batchSize float64, numOfSamples float64, fromEpoch float64, ) *SampleSelectionParams`

 NewSampleSelectionParams instantiates a new SampleSelectionParams object This constructor will assign default values to properties that have it defined,